Mr James McCoy

 School of Biological and Marine Sciences (Faculty of Science and Engineering)

-ARIES NERC funded PhD student at the Marine Biology and Ecology Research Center (MBERC), University of Plymouth.
+ARIES NERC funded PhD student at the Marine Biology and Ecology Research Center (MBERC).

 Member of the organisation committee for PlyMSEF (Plymouth Marine Science and Education Foundation) conference 2020, a conference for postgraduate and early career marine scientists organised by students at the University of Plymouth, the Marine Biological Association and Plymouth Marine Laboratory.